 The house changed hands many times before it was rescued and restored by the Rogers County Historical Society.
-Legend has it that in its grand history the Mansion became haunted with a variety of spirits belonging to the original owners and 1940’s tenants.
 Today the Belvidere Mansion is open for tours and holds the famous Pink House restaurant.
 History is alive and well in this stunning piece of architecture.